johncadengo/Resume/src/md/john-cadengo.md

 *Co-Founder, Lead Developer*, January 2011 – July 2012<br>
 Co-founded a startup, designed APIs and web apps, and published two iOS apps.
 The first, Snapstacks, aggregated photo feeds, had over 10,000 downloads, and appeared on the "new and noteworthy" section of iTunes.
 The second, Dash, recommended good places to eat based on user location and social network.
 Incubated at and received funding from Yale University's Entrepreneurial Institute in the summer of 2012.

-**Modest Peach**__*|*__New York, NY<br>
-*Web Developer*, December 2011 – January 2012, ongoing<br>
-Built an e-commerce site from scratch based on mockups in photoshop by the design team.
-Extended a popular framework to allow customized sorting, pagination, order tracking, shipping rate tables, sharing, and checkout process.

 ***

 Skills
 ------
-Python, Django, Flask, Objective-C, iOS, Javascript, jQuery, HTML, CSS, SQL, regex.<br>
+Python, Django, Flask, App Engine, Objective-C, iOS, Javascript, jQuery, Backbone, HTML, CSS, SQL, regex.<br>
-Stack Overflow inquisitor, Thought Catalog contributor, MBTI enthusiast, Sherlock hobbyist, Derrida fan, Kierkegaard follower, and long-distance runner.
+Stack Overflow inquisitor, Thought Catalog contributor, MBTI enthusiast, Dunning-Kruger expert, Sherlock hobbyist, Kierkegaard follower, bad badminton player, long-distance runner, and California native.

 ***